projectriff/riff/rfc/rfc-0009-controller-unit-testing.md

 For the purpose of this document, unit testing refers to testing the `Reconcile` method of a controller.

-Apart from checking that various objects are created etc., it should be straigthtforward to test error paths by injecting errors in object lookup and creation.
+Apart from checking that various objects are created etc., it should be straightforward to test error paths by injecting errors in object lookup and creation.

 ### Anti-Goals

-None.
+It is not a goal of this RFC to tie down the details of the test framework.

 ## Solution

-The approach taken is to use a fake client and other interfaces and introduce a test framework which allows tests to be written in a declarative style.
+The approach taken is to use a fake Kubernetes client and introduce a test framework which allows tests to be written in a declarative style.
 See "Rejected Alternatives" below for some other approaches which were tried out.

 The test framework supports table-driven tests.
-Each row of the table tests a single call to `Reconcile` by setting up some initial Kubernetes objects, modifying the client behaviour using various hooks or reactors, and then asserting that various Kubernetes objects are created, updated, etc.
+Each row of the table tests a single call to `Reconcile` by setting up some initial Kubernetes objects, modifying the client behaviour using various hooks or reactors, and then asserting that various Kubernetes objects are created, updated, tracked, etc.

-When a helper method is used to construct a Kubernetes object, it should construct a fixed value and any variations should be explicitly coded in the table row.
-This avoids details of a particular test being "buried" in helper methods.
+When a helper function (a utility function provided by a test) is used to construct a Kubernetes object, it should construct a fixed value and any variations should be explicitly coded in the table row.
+This avoids details of a particular test being "buried" in helper functions.

-Since kubebuilder was used to generate the controllers, some packages contain more than one controller and so helper methods need to be named or organised carefully to avoid clashes.
+Since kubebuilder was used to generate the controllers, some packages contain more than one controller and so helper functions need to be named or organised carefully to avoid clashes.

+### User Impact

+Users of riff are not impacted.

+### Backwards Compatibility and Upgrade Path

+Not applicable.

 ## Rejected Alternatives